ugonnaagwu/practicechangeremote/Week 1/[PM1.2] Define needs.md

 * Consider and discuss - what do you have in common?
 What was different that stretched your thinking?
 * Take pictures of your user journey and save as a file in your team's channel.

-### Write problem statements
+### Refine problem statements

 With the problem statements, the goal is to go from the vague high-level group problem statement, add definition, and create something that's meaningful, actionable, human-centric, based on the pain points and user needs you uncovered in the empathy mapping and user journey exercises.
+Your goal is to refine the problem statement you started with this week.

 1. Start by writing and thinking individually
     * Analyze, breaking down complex topics, and synthesize, piecing it back together, from what you've learned.
 It isn't easy.
 Take some time.